adamphivo/brubeckscan/README.md

 # BrubeckScan

+## Description

-BrubeckScan allow node runners to manage their nodes and keep track of their rewards.
+BrubeckScan is a dApp used by node runners of the Streamr mainnet to check nodes statuses and earnings.

-## Stack
+## External ressources

 - [SvelteKit](https://kit.svelte.dev/)
 - [Prisma](https://www.prisma.io/)